Paveloom/tracy-flatpak/README.md

 This repository provides a Flatpak manifest for the [Tracy Profiler](https://github.com/wolfpld/tracy).

 The source is the latest commit from the `master` branch.
-The latest build (`x86_64` only) is available on the [Releases](https://github.com/paveloom-a/Tracy/releases) page as a [single-file bundle](https://docs.flatpak.org/en/latest/single-file-bundles.html).

 #### Git mirrors
 - [Codeberg](https://codeberg.org/paveloom-a/Tracy)